 ACT CENTER - ADVISING AND TRANSFER CENTER (CAMPUS CENTER 102)

 An additional resource for assistance with academic advising and transferring to a four-year college.
-Your one-stop resource center for assistance with academic advising, choosing a major, and assistance transferring to a four-year college.
+Your one-stop resource center for assistance with academic advising, career exploration, and assistance transferring to a four-year college.

-ATHLETICS AND RECREATION
+ATHLETICS AND FITNESS